Data FAQ

 Is there an easy way to merge multiple MediaLab data files?

 Each subject's data are appended to the same constant data file for ease of analysis, so you won't have to merge any files that are collected on the same computer.
 You will however have to merge files collected on different computers.
-MediaLab offers a utility called FileMerge (located in the utilities folder) to do this rather painlessly.
-Essentially all you have to do is drag the files you want to merge into the FileMerge window and select "Merge Files" from the File menu.
+MediaLab offers a utility called FileMerge located in the Utilities folder to do this rather painlessly.
+You can also start FileMerge by selecting Data > Merge Data Files from the main MediaLab menu.
+After opening the filemegre application and a separate window on your computer containing the files you wish to merge, just drag the files you want to merge into the FileMerge window and select "Merge Files" from the File menu of the filemerge application.
 If you like, you can also save the list of files to merge them again later.
 A quick tutorial on FileMerge is available by clicking on the FileMerge Help menu.
-You can also start FileMerge by selecting Data > Merge Data Files from the main MediaLab menu.

 How do I get SPSS to read the .txt data?